Financial-Times/express-web-service/README.md

 The available options are as follows:

   - `manifestPath`: (Optional) Path to the app's `package.json` file.
 This will be used to populate the `appVersion` and `dateDeployed` properties of the `/__about` endpoint, if they are not specified explicitly
-  - `about`: (Optional) Object containing standard runbook propeties as defined in the [ft about endpoint standard]
+  - `about`: (Optional) Object containing standard runbook properties as defined in the [ft about endpoint standard], or a Promise that resolves to an object containing these properties
   - `goodToGoTest`: (Optional) A function that can be used to indicate the good to go status of the service, the function should return a Promise resolved with `true` to indicate a positive good to go status, and `false` to indicate a negative good to go status
   - `healthCheck`: (Optional) A function that can be used to generate structured healthcheck information, the function should return a Promise resolved with an array of healthcheck objects
   - `routes`: (Optional) An array of routes to install.
 Possible values are `health`, `gtg`, `about` and `error`.
 Defaults to `["health", "gtg", "about"]`